michaelfairley/michaelfairley.com/_posts/2018-11-30-michaels-monthly-recommendations-november-2018.md

 Hans Rosling
 </span>
 I basically rescind my recommendation of _Enlightenment Now_ from [March](/blog/michaels-monthly-recommendations-march-2018/) in favor of this book.
-It has a very similar theme ("Humanity has progressed a ton in the last 50 years! _Especially_ outside of the richest countries."), but with half as many words, much less condescension, and a stronger focus on how the advances affects the daily lives of average people (e.g. living conditions, education, health care).
+It has a very similar theme ("Humanity has progressed a ton in the last 50 years! _Especially_ outside of the richest countries."), but with half as many words, much less condescension, and a stronger focus on how the advances affect the daily lives of average people (e.g. living conditions, education, health care).

 <img src="/images/icons/game.svg" class="mmr-icon" />
 <span class="mmr-heading">